jchip/publish-util/README.md

 `npm install --save-dev publish-util`

-It will automatically add `prepack` and `postpack` scripts to your package.json for you.
+It will automatically add `prepublishOnly` and `postpack` scripts to your package.json for you.

 Out of the box it will clean up non-standard fields plus `workspaces` and `devDependencies` from your `package.json`.
 To keep `devDependencies`, see [details below](#removing-non-standard-fields)